garedean/message_board_v2/README.md

 3. After the terminal finishes download dependencies from the above step, type "ember server" and hit "enter"
 4. In you browser, open up "localhost:4200"

-Boot up a local server by typing: 'python -m SimpleHTTPServer' When the server is up and running, open up your favorite web browser and navigate to 'http://localhost:8000/'

 ##Copyright and license

 Code and documentation copyright 2015 Garrett Olson.
 THE BOARD is released under the MIT license